Snapu/log-decorator/README.md

 * the method where the log was initiated,
 * and how long the method took to resolve.
 Isn't that cool?

-In case of an error, it would also add the `name`, `message` and `stack` of the error and automatically change the severity to `WARN`.
+In case of an error, it would also add the `name`, `message` and `stack` of the error and automatically change the severity to `WARN` (Further idea: intercept HTTP requests and also log status code).

 So why do I think it enforces efficient and effective logging?

 Firstly, every log has a certain structure with very useful context data.
 But more importantly, it makes you think about how to structure your entire code and enforces to apply the Separation of Concerns principle (SoC).
 Just think about the following: Don't you normaly just log whenever a **step** started, successfully finished or failed?
 Why not then implement each step as a seperate method and apply the decorator for automatic success and error logging?
 This process of thinking makes you decide which step is worthful to seperate and properly log (good case **and** bad case) leading to a more balanced and complete logging.

 What do you think?
 Could this lead to a better logging and cleaner code as well?
 Do you experience the same problems with your logging?

-## Further ideas
-* Intercept HTTP requests and log status code in case of errors

 *typos will be fixed soon and eventually the implementation currently living in [my app](https://github.com/Snapu/workout-companion/blob/master/src/services/logger.ts) will be extracted to a seperate library.*